 - To lock in as much of the essential oils as possible, you’ll want to start drying your sage as quickly as possible after harvesting.

 This article has been translated from German to English by Christie Sacco.
-You can read the original here: Salbei richtig ernten und trocknen – darauf solltest du achten** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Salbei richtig ernten und trocknen – darauf solltest du achten** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?